August was construction month. Local builders came in to upgrade the downstairs kitchen and build a second grey water tank.

 With temperatures soaring and the grey water tank drying up, there wasn't much happening in the garden.
 Fingers were crossed that plants would survive and attention was focused on upgrading the outdoor solar shower and finishing the new wood shed.

-Rasa raced the sun in the early morning to dig holes for support posts for the bamboo walls.
+Racing the sun in the early morning we dug holes for support posts for the bamboo walls.
 The surrounding ground was flattened and cleared of bind weed and rocks to create a lovely cactus and succulent garden.

 Frances and Barry Copping bought Xalet Pigall in 2015.
 They are working towards resilience and self-sufficiency.